makerdao/mips/MIP51/mip51.md

 The Minimum Positive Participation value defined in MIP51c2 may be modified via a successful Polling Vote under the Weekly Governance Cycle (MIP16).

-If such a vote is successful, the MIP Editors will update MIP51c2 and the change will come into effect in the _following_ Monthly Governance Cycle.
+If such a vote is successful, the Governance Process Support Ecosystem Actors will update MIP51c2 and the change will come into effect in the _following_ Monthly Governance Cycle.

 The Minimum Positive Participation value may not be changed for Ratification Polls that are in progress under any circumstances.